liakhovitch/robot/README.md

 ![remote](/images/remote.jpg)

 ## Getting Started
 1. Charge the robot through the charging port on the power management board (see reference images).
-This is the *only* port that will chage the robot.
+This is the *only* port that will charge the robot.
 2. Open [MakeCode](https://makecode.microbit.org/#editor).
 Click the "install" button in Chrome, if desired.
 3. Start a new project.
 4. Click on advanced->extensions to import any desired peripheral libraries (see "Library peculiarities and peripheral APIs" section below).
 5. Write a program.
-The block-based language is somewhat self-explanatory for an experienced programmer.
+The block-based language is somewhat self explanatory for an experienced programmer.
-6. PLug in the Micro:Bit via USB and click "Download".
+6. Plug in the Micro:Bit via USB and click "Download".
 7. On the first attempt to download, MakeCode will offer to pair the Micro:Bit via WebUSB.
 Follow the directions to pair the device.
-8. After pairing, MakeCode should be able to download programs directly to the Micro:Bit.
+8. After pairing, MakeCode should be able to flash(download) programs directly to the Micro:Bit.
+Flash your program.
 9. Insert the Micro:Bit into the robot, with the LED array facing towards the front.
 10. Turn on the robot via the toggle switch on top of the chassis.
 If the robot does not turn on, make sure the small power switch on the Crickit is also in the "on" position.